umarhussain15/fluxcd-test-source/README.md

 ## TODOs

-- [ ] Add setup scripts to initiate kind cluster with v 2.2 of flux
 - [ ] Add branches for different versions to simulate version upgrade of flux

 ## Migrating the Flux bootstrap installations to Flux Operator